justinjest/python-essentials/lessons/05Data Cleaning and Validation.md

 ### Why handle outliers

-Sometimes you will recieve data that is clearly and obviously incorrect.
+Sometimes you will receive data that is clearly and obviously incorrect.
 In those cases it can be wise to remove the data so that it will not interact with the data that is accurate.
 Consider if you are determining the age of everyone in a county.
 In your data set some people never had a death recorded in your county, leaving you with some people who are marked as being over 300 years old.
-In that case the only reasonable thing to do is to remove the outling data.
+In that case the only reasonable thing to do is to remove the outlying data.

 ### Example